riekertexah/github-actions-mcp-server/README.md

 [![smithery badge](https://smithery.ai/badge/@ko1ynnky/github-actions-mcp-server)](https://smithery.ai/server/@ko1ynnky/github-actions-mcp-server)

+> **⚠️ Archive Notice**: This repository will be archived soon as the official GitHub MCP server is adding Actions support.
+See [github/github-mcp-server#491](https://github.com/github/github-mcp-server/pull/491) for details on the official implementation.

 MCP Server for the GitHub Actions API, enabling AI assistants to manage and operate GitHub Actions workflows.
 Compatible with multiple AI coding assistants including Claude Desktop, Codeium, and Windsurf.

 ### Features